dyreschlock/pocket-platform-images/_alternatives/README.md

 ## Previous Version of Home Core Images

-These were the images that I used to use, but I've recently changed.
-You can still use these if you'd like, but for future Home cores, I'm going to stick with the glamour shot style imagery.
+Starting with Release v3.0, I changed the style of my home imagery.
+These were all the images I used to use.
+You can still use them if you like.
+I've included some overrides for cores that haven't been released yet, either.

+All of these images are collected in the zip file in this directory for easy download.
+<a href="pocket-platform-overrides-home-v2_archived.zip">pocket-platform-overrides-home-v2_archived.zip</a>

 <table>
 <tr><th colspan="3">Console Cores</th></tr>